+Yandex is a technology company.
+Our products and services are based on complex, unique technologies that are not easily replicated.
 Benefiting from Russia's long-standing educational focus on mathematics and engineering, we have drawn upon the considerable local talent pool to create a leading technology company.
-For over 20 years, our founding team has been developing and optimizing search technology, which has formed the core of our business and helped Yandex become one of the best known brands in Russia.
-Our users are our first priority, and we are committed to advancing our technology to continuously improve their internet experience.
+For over 20 years, our team has been developing and optimizing search technology, which has formed the core of our business and helped Yandex become one of the best known brands in Russia.
+All of Yandex's products are designed to make people's lives easier and better.

 Our search engine uses our proprietary algorithms to provide relevant results, which we structure and present in an editorially neutral and user-friendly manner.
-With a focus on our principal geographic markets, our search technology allows us to provide local search results in more than 1,500 cities.
-We also feature "parallel" search, which presents on a single page the results from both our main web index and our specialized information resources, including news, shopping, blogs, images and videos.
-We offer convenient access to our search engine through personal computers, mobile phones, tablets, and navigation and other digital devices.
-We also offer a wide range of specialized search, personalized and location-based services, including Yandex.News, Yandex.Market, Yandex.Mail, Yandex.Maps and Yandex.Auto.
+With a focus on our principal geographic markets, our search technology allows us to provide localized search results across the geographies where we operate.
+We also feature "parallel" search, which presents on a single page the results from both our main web index and our specialized information resources, including images and videos, news, shopping and others.

+We offer convenient access to our search engine through personal computers, mobile phones, tablets, navigation and other digital devices.
 Our homepage provides a gateway to the wealth of information available online.
 Users can find answers to their explicit questions through our search box, as well as their implicit questions through current news, weather and road traffic reports, TV and movie schedules, personal email and other services.
-Our homepage can easily be customized by users to address their individual interests.